sdasgup3/PLDI19-ArtifactEvaluation/README.md

 - **test-spec.k:** The actual specification file, of the un-optimized program, that is fed to the symbolic executor.
 - **runlog.txt :** The pre-populated output of the symbolic executor.
 - **run.sh     :** Script to run the symbolic executor.
-- **test.z3    :** The z3 query that need to be solved in order to check the equivalence between the un-optimized and optimized prgrams.
+- **test.z3    :** The z3 query that need to be solved in order to check the equivalence between the un-optimized and optimized programs.

 #### Interpretation of the runlog.txt
-1. At line number 8710 of runlog.txt, we obtain the K expression represening the symbolic output stored in %rax for the un-optimized program.
+1. At line number 8710 of runlog.txt, we obtain the K expression representing the symbolic output stored in %rax for the un-optimized program.
 2. ...

 #### Reproducing the runlog.txt (take ~23 mins)